Petro Jordan Abadi

 PT Petro Jordan Abadi is an Indonesian company that is a joint venture between Jordan Phosphate Mine Co.
 Plc. with Indonesian company, Petrokimia Gresik.
 The company plans to be the biggest phosphate manufacturer in Indonesia.

-The new plant was expected to be completed on 9 July 2014 with a producing capacity of 200,000 tons phosphoric acid, 600,000 tons sulphuric acid and 500,000 tons gypsum granulation per year.
+The new plant was expected to be completed on 9 July 2014 with a producing capacity of 200,000 tons phosphoric acid, 600,000 tons sulfuric acid and 500,000 tons gypsum granulation per year.